nerisuyu/nerisuyu/README.md

-### Hi there 👋
+### Hey there 👋
 ## About me
-Me name is Tema
-Russia, Moscow
-Currently studing in BMSTU
+- Im a junior game developer/cgi programmer from Moscow, Russia.
+- Currently studying at Moscow State Technical University as a CAD developer.

 ## Projects
 - 🔭 I’m currently working on COSMOPHIDIAN